 - Publish a full paper on the presentation topic in the LOEX Conference Proceedings

 - Obtain valuable feedback from colleagues

-- Receive automatic registration for up to three presenters at the LOEX Conference
+- Receive up to three registration spots set aside, per session, for presenters at the LOEX Conference